afsanab/GenreGalaxy/README.md

 ## Project Structure

-- **app.py**: Main application file containing the Dash setup and layout.
-- **create_graph.py**: Script for generating the network graph using NetworkX.
+- **create_graph.py**: Main application file containing the Dash setup and layout and script for generating the network graph using NetworkX.
 - **process_data.py**: Script for cleaning and processing the Goodreads dataset.
 - **calculate_stats.py**: Script for performing statistical analysis on genre pairs.